 Table 40 illustrates the losses in potential salmon harvests incurred by the five tribes due to these cumulative actions and agency policies.
 Today, most harvest for the four CRITFC tribes is taken below the lower Snake River dams.
 Contact-times (1780's through early 1800's) and treaty-times estimates (1855 for CRITFC tribes/ 1868 for Shoshone-Bannocks) are for salmonids only.
 Treaty-time estimates differ from "contact" estimates due to epidemic-driven declines in tribal populations between the two periods.
 Estimates of per capita consumption are assumed the same for the two periods.
 Tribal per capita consumption may have declined somewhat by 1855, where some tribal members where harassed by non-Indians - but there is no evidence that such a trend was yet universal.
-Finally, as noted, due to data limitations, present-day harvest estimates of present-day Tribal harvest needs represent the mathematical product of early 1800's/1855 per capita harvest estimates for tribal members and present-day tribal populations.
+Finally, as noted, due to data limitations, present-day harvest estimates are considered jointly for the peoples of the Warm Springs and the Umatilla Reservations.
+Estimates of present-day Tribal harvest needs represent the mathematical product of early 1800's/1855 per capita harvest estimates for tribal members and present-day tribal populations.
 Again, the reader is cautioned not to equate tribal harvest at any point in time with Treaty entitlement.